nicad/duckdb-file-tools/EXTENSION_PLAN.md

 ## Best practices
 * avoid comments describing what the next line does
 * compile code after making a change, if can't make the code compile after 2 tries just prompt me back telling me that the code doesn't compile (otherwise I can assume it does compile)
+* don't be overly enthusiastic with things like "production grade", "professional grade", "high performance", etc ... this is experimental work

 ## Development Workflow - COMPLETED
 1. Set up Rust project based on duckdb-extension-template-rs